 Short-tail keywords – Single words or two-word phrases that are related to your subject.
-Examples could include: piano, piano lesson, learn piano.
+Examples could include piano, piano lessons, learn piano.

 SERP – SERP stands for Search Engine Results Page.
 The results you see on Google after conducting a search are SERPs.